Commandserver/Antispambot/README.md

 All forbidden domains are stored in `domain-blacklist.txt`.
 Used to prevent the sharing of certain websites/urls.
 You can also add top-level-domains to them.

-The above three _.txt_-configs can be managed by the slash command, therefor they're stored in extra files.
+The bot creates discord slash commands to manage the above three _.txt_-configs, therefor they're stored in extra files.

 The bot requires the **message content** and **server members** intent to be enabled!
 Add the bot with the `bot` and `applications.commands` scope to your server!